 National Evaluation of Project Safe Neighborhoods

-Evaluating the effectiveness of this federal program will lead to a better understanding of successful crime reduction strategies.
+Findings from the evaluation of this important federal program will lead to a better understanding of successful crime reduction strategies.

 Objective

-Conduct a rigorous evaluation of the U.S. Department of Justice’s enhanced Project Safe Neighborhoods (PSN) program to build knowledge about PSN’s implementation and effectiveness in reducing violent crime and bolstering federal prosecution of firearm violations.
+Conduct a rigorous evaluation of the U.S. Department of Justice’s enhanced Project Safe Neighborhoods (PSN) program to build knowledge about PSN’s implementation and effectiveness in reducing violent crime.

 Approach

-Using a combination of qualitative and quantitative measures, examine PSN implementation and outcomes nationwide and in 10 case study districts that were selected to provide geographic diversity and offer strong examples of the PSN model.
+Using a combination of qualitative and quantitative measures, the evaluation team examined PSN implementation and outcomes nationwide and in 10 case study districts that were selected to provide geographic diversity and offer strong examples of the PSN model.

 Impact